lagom/lagom/docs/manual/common/guide/devmode/CassandraServer.md

 It is possible to hardcode the list of `contact-points` where Cassandra may be located.
 That is the default behavior in `akka-persistence-cassandra` but Lagom overrides that behavior implementing a Session provider based on service location.
 That allows all services to continue to operate without the need to redeploy if/when the Cassandra `contact-points` are updated or fail.
 Using a Service Location based approach provides higher resiliency.

 Despite that, there scenarios where a hard-coded list of contact-points is required and updating and maintaining a list of endpoints in a service locator is not a viable option.
-In that case a user may use the following setup:
+In that case a user may use the following setup in the `application.conf` of your service:

 ```
 cassandra {